notwindstone/anisun/README.md

 3. Paste your **Connection string** to `NEON_DATABASE_URL` in the `.env.local` file

-> (Didn't test yet) Database configuration with: 2. local PostgreSQL
+> (Didn't test yet) Database configuration with: 2.
+Local PostgreSQL

 You can use local PostgreSQL as a database.
 If you are going to use Neon Serverless database, then skip this configuration